etalbert102/geochron/README.md

 ### Overview

-Geochron enables various ways of displaying and structuring geo-spatial-temporal data
+Geochron enables various ways of displaying and structuring geospatial-temporal data

 The methods currently supported are:
 * time hexes H3 Geohashes with second dimension time (Original Niemeyer can also be used)